 The teaching of phonics is systematic and begins in Reception (or Nursery for those children who attend our nursery) where sounds are introduced and consolidated throughout the year.
 This knowledge is built upon in Year 1 and the more complex sounds are introduced and reinforced throughout Year 2.

 During the summer term in Year 1, children nationwide are tested on their phonic knowledge.
 This test helps us to identify children who have any gaps in their phonic knowledge and may need support in Year 2 to develop reading and writing skills.
-The test is very low-key and the children are not aware that they are being tested.
+The test is very low-key and we ensure that the children are not aware that they are being tested.
 Parents are informed as to whether their child has achieved the national expectation within the child’s end-of-year report.

 Additional individual and group tuition in phonics will be given to those children in year 1 and Year 2 who find reading difficult.
 Year 2 children who do not reach the required standard at the end of Year 1 are tested again in the summer term.